How to plot a solution

 end

-# make a custom plot from created plots: only state and control are plotted
+# make a custom plot: keep only state and control

 N = length(tfs)